When a transfusion reaction is suspected, clinicians should report it to the Blood Bank immediately after stabilising the patient.

-• Return of all used and unused blood products, and all giving sets.
+• All used and unused blood products and giving sets

 Report of a suspected adverse transfusion reaction